-Deploying a New PAM Release
+Deploying a PAM Release

-As Customer Administrator, you can deploy a new PAM release by running the new PAM Installation package x.y.z. msi (x.y.z being the PAM version e.g. 2.1.9) file.
+As Customer Administrator, you can re-deploy a PAM release on a backup PAP Unit by running the PAM Installation package x.y.z. msi (x.y.z being the PAM version e.g. 2.1.9) file.